rqres/gclassroom-bot/README.md

 # gclassroom-bot

-Python automation which adds all course codes to a Google Classroom student account using web scraping.
+Python automation which adds course codes from school Excel document to a Google Classroom student account using web scraping.